 Please check the Mathworks web site for complete Matlab system requirements.

-As of Spring 2014, SEAS offers free Matlab licenses to all current SEAS students.
-The restrictions on Student License include:
+As of Spring 2014, SEAS offers free Matlab licenses to all currently enrolled SEAS students.
+The restrictions on the Student License include:

 - The software may only be used for academic coursework and research.
 No commercial research is permitted.

 Students can view setup and configuration information on the SEAS Matlab Student License page.
 Note: You will need to log in with your PennKey to view this information.
 Only students eligible to use the SEAS Student License will be able to view the installation instructions.